 As in Brazil, regional and national elections take place.
 Regional or provincial elections in Japan are called Chihou Senkyo [地方選挙] while national elections are called Kokusei Senkyo [国政選挙].
 Elections usually take place on Sunday from 7:00 am to 8:00 pm.

-In Japan, electronic voting machines are not used, they prefer to use the traditional voting system to avoid fraud.
-There are no numbers, voters must write the candidate's name legibly and put it in the ballot box.
-Although there are counting machines, votes are usually done manually in some provinces, with the results on the day.
+In Japan they don't use electronic ballot boxes, they prefer to use the traditional voting system to avoid fraud.
+There are no numbers, voters have to write their candidate's name legibly and place it in the ballot box.
+Although there are counting machines, votes are usually cast manually in some prefectures, with the results coming in on the day.

-As there is no voter registration, the Japanese receive a letter with proof, but they can also use their documents if they want to vote but don't have proof.
+As there is no voter registration, Japanese people receive a letter with a receipt, but they can also use their documents if they want to vote but don't have a receipt.
 Senkyoken [選挙権] refers to the right to vote.

-A corruption in japan is very low, the country is in the 20th position in the ranking of least corrupt countries in the world.
-Brazil is in 96th position.
-During election campaigns in Japan, candidates often wear a white sash with their name and a glove with their party's name.
+Corruption in Japan is very low and the country is ranked 20th least corrupt country in the world, while Brazil is 96th.
+During election campaigns in Japan, candidates usually wear a white sash with their name on it and a glove with the name of their party.
 The glove is white to represent purity, without corruption.

 The problem of Japanese elections and political campaigns

-Apparently the Japanese don't have many problems in their political circle.
-There are no free election times or distribution of annoying pamphlets like in Brazil.
-Until a few years ago, the presence of politics on the Internet was very low, since voting is not mandatory and few people waste time trying to convince others.
+Apparently the Japanese don't have many problems in their political circles.
+There are no free election hours or annoying leaflet distribution like in Brazil.
+Until a few years ago, the presence of politics on the Internet was very low, since voting is not compulsory and few people waste time trying to get into the heads of others.

-One of the things that can bother you in Japan is the marches in carts that candidates do in the city streets talking into a megaphone.
-These trucks are usually stopped in strategic places with a lot of access.
-In addition, politicians can hold rallies, newspaper advertisements, or do word of mouth.
+One of the things that can be a nuisance in Japan is the motorcades that candidates take through the city streets speaking into a megaphone.
+Politicians can also hold rallies, advertise in newspapers or do word of mouth.

-Despite Japan being a country with a lot of visual pollution, it is not so common to find posters of politicians, but they do exist in some strategic places.
-Candidates cannot visit people and ask for votes.
+Although Japan is a country with a lot of visual pollution, it's not so common to find political posters, but they do exist in some strategic places.

 Another negative thing (or not), is that candidates need to pay a glove (advance payment) to the electoral authorities to participate in the election.
 If they reach more than 10% of the total votes they get their money back, otherwise they lose all their money.